Hidden Magnetism in Periodically Modulated One Dimensional Dipolar Fermions: Abstract

 \section{Abstract}

-The experimental realization of time dependent ultracold lattice systems has paved the way towards the implementation of new Hubbard-like Hamiltonians.
-We show that in a one dimensional two components lattice dipolar Fermi gas the competition between long range repulsion and correlated hopping induced by periodically modulated on-site interaction allows for the formation of exotic hidden magnetic phases.
-The magnetism, characterized solely by string-like nonlocal order parameters, manifests itself both in the charge and, noticeably, in the spin degrees of freedom.
-Such behavior is enlighten by employing both Luttinger theory and numerical methods.
-Crucially the range of parameters for which hidden magnetism is present can be reached by means of the currently available experimental setups and probes.
+The experimental realization of time-dependent ultracold lattice systems has paved the way towards the implementation of new Hubbard-like Hamiltonians.
+We show that in a one-dimensional two-components lattice dipolar Fermi gas the competition between long range repulsion and correlated hopping induced by periodically modulated on-site interaction allows for the formation of hidden magnetic phases, with degenerate protected edge modes.
+The magnetism, characterized solely by string-like nonlocal order parameters, manifests in the charge and/or in the spin degrees of freedom.
+Such behavior is enlighten by employing Luttinger liquid theory and numerical methods.
+The range of parameters for which hidden magnetism is present can be reached by means of the currently available experimental setups and probes.